-FACT: NSW has never had large gas reserves.
+FACT: NSW does not have large gas reserves.
 Gas was produced from coal in gasworks in Sydney until a pipeline from Moomba SA supplied conventional gas to the city in 1976.
 Santos provided the gas and AGL retailed it, reducing the city’s pollution.
 Since then all NSW gas has been imported from other states except around 4-5% from AGL’s coal seam gas wells in Camden.

-Pegasus Economics has very recently published a report this new report reveals that the Narrabri gas project would do nothing to reduce prices, and would instead be the most expensive gas in eastern Australia at over $9/GJ.
+Pegasus Economics published a report in 2019 revealing that the Narrabri gas project would do nothing to reduce prices, and would instead be the most expensive gas in eastern Australia at over $9/GJ.

 Bushfires & flaring are a catastrophic risk

 FACT: The Pilliga Forest is prone to bushfire.
 The Rural Fire Services (RFS) say gas extraction and infrastructure escalate the risk of a fire spreading and increase the danger to firefighters.
 The risk of gas infrastructure igniting and further inflaming bush fires is too great for some volunteer firefighters who refuse to fight fires in gasfields.